Yasuo Build Guide by guguy123

 This item gives Yasuo a nice MS boost, that can help escape ganks and get in range for that E. Any boots except for lucidity works, I just put Merc Treads because those are my favorites.

-This is my new go-to item for defensive stats on squishies.
-It gives both and health in spades, as well as having as FANTASTIC movespeed buff, and it even gives a slow and some damage to boot.
+This is my go-to item for defensive stats on squishies.
+It gives both armor and health in spades, as well as having as FANTASTIC movespeed buff, and it even gives a slow and some damage to boot.
 It's a great defensive item that can just sit on its own and still give great protection, which can't be said about some of the other defensive items.
 Obviously only get this if you need the armor, there are other items to pick if you don't.

 You probably want to get this item before boots/IE if you're losing, or after BT if you're winning.